UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 ### **Tasks to be completed**

+*4-18: Finish implementation of boundary detection into `apriltag.py` and start packaging for the rest of the team to use* This part will be tricky, since we want to send only the most relevant information over the Wi-Fi in order to prevent lag issues, or information taking too long to be sent and processed for the chasing to occur.
+Once we can confirm that the information regarding the locations and boundary detections of the mice can be communicated and recieved, then we can focus on how to use the information best.

 *4-17: Implement boundary detection into `apriltag.py`*

 Since we now know better how to implement the boundary detection on a mathematical level, we can implement it hopefully without much headache, but thinking implementation will be painless is like thinking Evil Geniuses are still a T1 CSGO team: You're either huffing massive amounts of copium, delusional, or both (probably both).

-Also, apparently I've been understanding arrays in `Numpy` incorrectly, but it doesn't seem to matter because I stll got an expected value.
+Also, apparently I've been understanding arrays in `Numpy` incorrectly, but it doesn't seem to matter because I stll got an expected value. :shrug:

 >DCF